timi-lanre/clio-payments-gpv-analysis/README.md

 AM and CSM-led motions.
 Built on BigQuery with dbt, fed by a version-controlled seed, and surfaced through a free Looker Studio dashboard.

+## The headline
+A $335M incremental GPV opportunity over six months, concentrated in three plays:

+- **$109M** from 1,132 accounts billing through Manage but not yet enabled
+- **$106M** from 269 self-serve-incomplete accounts, the warmest and highest intent
+- **$121M** from 215 enabled accounts underpenetrated against the 67% benchmark

+Billing volume is the dominant driver of both enablement and GPV, so the model prioritizes by value and feasibility, surfacing 93 P1 accounts that hold $223M of the opportunity.

 ## Why this exists
 The case analysis was a one-time exercise.
 This turns it into production infrastructure: the customer-state classification, GPV opportunity model, predictive-signal scoring, and